dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 # Immersion Day Lab 1 - Ingest Data into a Kinesis Data Stream

-In this section, we create an Amazon Kinesis Data Stream and populate the stream using a historic data set of taxi trips made in NYC.
+In this section, we create an Amazon Kinesis Data Stream and populate the stream running a producer client program on an EC2 instance that streams a data set of taxi trips made in NYC.

 ![screenshot](images/arch1.png)